azadbolour/boardgame/scala-server/NOTES.md

   Then in the body using { func } means apply the function.

-  The nice thing is that there is an abbreviation for the actual parameter in the body of teh caller.
+  The nice thing is that there is an abbreviation for the actual parameter in the body of the caller.
 Just as in the formal parameter definition you don't need to include () for the argument, in the actual parameter too you don't.
 In the caller you can just do: